NithinKalidas/Appian/Records and CDT.md

 ## 6. How do you achieve many to many relationship?
+For Many-to-Many: Not directly supported as a single relationship type.
+Create an intermediate record type (e.g., Student -> Enrollment -> Class) to bridge them.

 ## 7. What is the difference between Record Action Vs Related Action?
 | Feature                    | Record Action             | Related Action                          |